Antrikshy/antrikshy.github.io/_posts/2016-06-17-a-quickstart-guide-to-implementing-user-configuration-in-your-pebble-watchapp.md

 As mentioned above, booleans in JS are converted to `int16_t` values by the Pebble SDK, which is stored in the field named `int16` in `ic->value`.

 For further reference, take a look at [this table](https://developer.pebble.com/guides/communication/sending-and-receiving-data/#data-types) to learn what the various fields in a `Tuple.value` union are named.
 And take a look at [this](https://developer.pebble.com/docs/c/Foundation/Dictionary/#Tuple) if you're curious about what a `Tuple` looks like.

+## Conclusion

+I hope this helps someone out there get a better grasp on Pebble app configuration.
+If this article helped you, be sure to let me know in the comments.
+It makes my day.

+If you face any trouble or have questions about anything I have described here, feel free to ask me in the comments or directly on Twitter, and I will try to help you out personally.

+Thanks for reading!